bradmcnew/bradmcnew/README.md

 ---

-Thank you for visiting my profile!
+Thanks for visiting my profile!
 Feel free to explore my repositories, open issues, or connect to collaborate.